ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 ResponseInterceptor is different from RequestInterceptor.
 Since it has nothing to do with HTTP methods and paths, remote functions are used instead of resource functions.
 Also, in the ResponseInterceptor there is no Caller argument for the same reasons explained in the `History` section.

 #### Returning `error?`
-`interceptResponse` function could return only `error?`.
+`interceptResponse` function could only return `error?`.
 In the case of an error, interceptor execution jumps to the nearest ResponseErrorInterceptor.
 It is a special kind of interceptor which could be used to handle errors.
 More on this can be found under section `RequestErrorFilter and ResponseErrorFilter`.

-However, in the case of there is no ResponseErrorInterceptor in the pipeline, framework returns 500 internal server error response to the client.
+However, in the case of there is no ResponseErrorInterceptor in the pipeline, pipeline returns 500 internal server error response to the client.

 ### RequestErrorInterceptor and ResponseErrorInterceptor